kotori-y/Scopy/README.md

 ## Main Function

-### Checking molecule under drug-likeness rules
+### Checking a molecule under drug-likeness rules

 Drug-likeness rules serve as guidelines for the structural properties of compounds, used for fast calculation of drug-like properties of a molecule.
 These guidelines are not absolute, nor are they intended to form strict cutoff values for which property values are drug-like and which are not drug-like.
 Nevertheless, they can be quite effective and efficient.

 #### Physicochemical Properties

-In order to implement checking molecule under drug-likeness rules, physicochemical properties should be calculated firstly.
+In order to implement checking molecule(s) under drug-likeness rules, physicochemical properties should be calculated firstly.

 ```
 This moudle is used to calculated properise that contained in our collectded rules